Greg Van Roten

-Gregory Van Roten (born February 26, 1990) is an American football guard who is a free agent.
+Gregory Van Roten (born February 26, 1990) is an American professional football guard for the New York Giants of the National Football League (NFL).
 He was originally signed by the Green Bay Packers as an undrafted free agent in 2012.
-He played college football at Penn.
+He played college football for the Penn Quakers.

-Early years
+Early life

 Van Roten's football career started with the Baldwin Bombers youth football organization at the age of 11.
 He attended, and was an All-State Left Tackle at Chaminade High School in Mineola, New York from 2005 to 2008.

 College career

-Van Roten was an Ivy League All-Conference tackle at Pennsylvania from 2008 to 2012.
+Van Roten was an Ivy League All-Conference tackle for Penn from 2008 to 2012.
 While at the University of Pennsylvania, he studied at the Wharton School of Business and received his Bachelor of Science in Economics with a Concentration in Marketing.
-While at Penn, Van Roten was a member of the Delta Tau Delta Fraternity and the Student Athlete Advisory Committee.
+While at Penn, Van Roten was a member of the Delta Tau Delta fraternity and the Student Athlete Advisory Committee.

 Professional career

 Green Bay Packers

 Van Roten was signed by the Green Bay Packers on July 25, 2012.
 He played in ten games for the Packers from 2012 to 2013.
 He was released by the Packers on February 11, 2014.